With students — and covid-19 — on campuses, college towns look on warily

 “Implicit in that statement is it’s okay for them to stay here and infect our community,” Parisi said.
 “I think there’s a way to do it carefully.”

 University of Wisconsin Chancellor Rebecca Blank has rebuffed Parisi’s calls and asked the county to do more to stop off-campus gatherings.
 UW last month paused all in-person instruction for two weeks and says it has increased testing and contact tracing.
-Coronavirus cases linked to the campus, which total about 3,000, have slowed in recent weeks, though they still represented 65 percent of new cases in Dane County in the two weeks ending Sept.
-24.
+Coronavirus cases linked to the campus, which total about 3,000, have slowed in recent weeks, though they still represented 65 percent of new cases in Dane County in the two-week period ending Sept.
+21.

 ‘A matter of life and death’